victorjonsson/PHP-Benchmark/README.md

 `$ node php-benchmark http://mywebsite.com/ -n 500` Will do a benchmark test with 500 requests.

-`$ node php-benchmark http://mywebsite.com/ -s 20` Will start 20 requests per second until all requests is made (default is 10 requests per second).
-When doing this test to find out the performance of your PHP code rather then load testing your server infrastructure it might be good to set this option as low as 1-2 requests per second if your server has very limited resources.
+`$ node php-benchmark http://mywebsite.com/ -s 20` Will start 20 requests per second until all requests is made.
+If you're doing this test to monitor the performance of your PHP code (rather then load testing your server infrastructure) and having limited server resources it might be good to set this option as low as 1-2 requests per second.

 `$ node php-benchmark http://mywebsite.com/ -nu` Will prevent the use of unique URL:s when requesting the application.